Google faces antitrust lawsuit from dating app owner Match over Play store fees

 Match's lawsuit is the latest to target Google's allegedly anticompetitive conduct with the Play store, joining ongoing cases brought by "Fortnite" maker Epic Games, dozens of U.S. state attorneys general and others.

-Google did immediately respond to a request for comment on the new filing.
+Google did not have any immediate comment on the new filing.
 But it has said that developers have the option to bypass the Play store and that it has lowered fees and created other programs to address antitrust concerns.

+Match's lawsuit, which was filed in federal court in California, accuses Google of violating federal and state antitrust laws and seeks to bar such behavior.

+It is notable because some of its apps have been exempted from Google policies for about the past decade.
+Now, Google says it will block downloads of those Match apps by June 1 unless they solely offer its payment system and share revenue, the lawsuit states.

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))